adrienpessu/micronaut-auth0-sample/README.md

 ## Configure Micronaut application

-There is two easy way to start a new Micronaut.
+There are two easy ways to start a new Micronaut.
 You can generate the project on the [Micronaut launch](https://micronaut.io/launch/) website.
 > If you are following along with our sample project, don't forget to add the features : views-thymeleaf, security-oauth2 and security-jwt

 The other easy way is the [Micronaut Command Line Interface](https://docs.micronaut.io/latest/guide/#cli) (You can install it using the awesome [Sdkman](https://sdkman.io/)) and the following command :

 `mn create-app example.micronaut --build=gradle --lang=java`

-If you already have a Micronaut project, you generate your project with Micronaut CLI or you haven't added the security features in Micronaut launch.
+If you already have a Micronaut project, you have generated your project with Micronaut CLI or you haven't added the security features in Micronaut launch.
 You will need to add a few dependencies :

 ### Add dependencies